chriswweibo/TF_DL_projects_CN/Chapter7.md

 topic.
 For example, on a train website, the questions Where can I find the timetable of the City_A to City_B service? and What's the next train departing from City_A? will likely get the same answer, that could read Hi!
 The timetable on our network is available on this page: <link>.

-Train and Set up a Chatbot, Able to Discuss Like a Human Chapter 7 [ 160 ]
+[ 160 ]
 Basically, behind the scene, this types of chatbots use classification algorithms to understand the topic (in the example, both questions are about the timetable topic).
 Given